Syunik (historical province): Syunik Principality: Armenia in the 13th–15th centuries

 In 1403, the Princes Smbat and Burtel were captured and exiled to Samarkand.
 However, they were liberated soon and re-appointed as the rules of the lands under their control.
 In that period, Syunik fell under the power of Qara Qoyunlus (Black Sheep Turkomans), a united Turkish nomadic tribe who were later replaced by the Aq Qoyunlu rulers.
 The invasion of Mongol ilkhans, especially the Qara Koyunlu and Ak Qoyunlu tribes, had severe consequences: with the powerful forces disintegrated, a part of the population was looted and annihilated, and cultural monuments were destroyed.
 The local population was robbed of its lands which later became home to the nomad re-settlers; a part of the Armenian population was forced into exile from the historic homeland.

 In 1410, Qara Yusuf, the Qara Qoyunlu leader, appropriated Smbat Orbelian's possessions, forcing the latter to flee to Georgia with his sons Ivane, Beshken and Shah.
 In 1417, Ivane and Pashken were re-appointed as rulers of the lands under their control.
 According to Tovmen Motspatsi, a contemporary historian who served as the main Armenian source of that particular period, the early years of the Qara Qoyunlu rule were relatively peaceful.
-That quiet period, however, was disrupted by the arrival of Iskander Khan who turned Armenia into a "desert", "devastating and looting" the country.
+That quiet period, however, was disrupted by the arrival of Iskandar who turned Armenia into a "desert", "devastating and looting" the country.
 Nevertheless, Isander Khan also made attempts of reconciliation with the feudals and the clergy.
 Thus he adopted the title of Shah-i-Armen (King of Armenians), as well as appointed an ethnic Armenian advisor, Rustam, who was Prince Beshken Orbelian's son.
 Between 1425 and 1430, Rustam was the governor of Ayrarat, with Yerevan being the center of the province.
 His authority extended to Syunik which was ruled by his father (still holding the title of "prince of princes").

 However, in 1435, as Shah Rukh launched his third raid against the Qara Qoyunlu; Syunik was devastated, and Beshken, with 6,000 liegemen, had to flee to Georgia, having received the Armenian region of Lori from Alexander, his father-in-law.